kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 When the feature is re-enabled:
 - New Jobs will have `Workload` and `PodGroup` objects created
 - Existing Jobs will have `Workload` and `PodGroup` objects created on their next reconciliation cycle
-- Jobs that were running without gang scheduling will be evaluated again; if they match gang scheduling criteria, a `Workload` with gang policy will be created
+- Jobs that were running without gang scheduling will be evaluated again, if they match gang scheduling criteria, a `Workload` with gang policy will be created.
-- Pods already running are not affected; gang scheduling only applies to newly created pods
+- Jobs that have running pods are not affected since gang scheduling only applies to newly created Jobs/Pods

 ###### Are there any tests for feature enablement/disablement?